I82Much/BrickMosaic/README.md

 BrickMosaic
 ===========

-A program for converting images into Lego mosaics
+A program for converting images into LEGO mosaics.

 # Installation
 Get the svg library: